CiscoDevNet/multicloud-integrations/Multicloud Network Policy/examples/dmvpn_eks_ccp_calico_stars.md

 # Multicloud Network Policy Example: Calico Stars App on EKS and CCP Tenant Clusters

-In this example we use the "Stars" example application created by the Calico project to demonstrate the effects of Kubernetes network policies.
+In this example we use the [Stars](https://docs.aws.amazon.com/eks/latest/userguide/calico.html) example application created by the Calico project to demonstrate the effects of Kubernetes network policies.
 This example has a nice simple UI that illustrates communication between microservices.
 To demonstrate multicloud network policy, we show a deployment with microservices in different clouds and example